RakshitChaurasia00007/RakshitChaurasia00007-capstone-MAT496/README.md

 This project let me explore how multiple AI agents that can collaborate on a single problem, each with specialized roles something which I found fascinating after learning about LangGraph's multi-agent capabilities.​

+## Well!
+Now How This Project Aligns with Our LLM Course Content ?

+This project directly applies every major concept from MAT496:

+1. LangGraph (State, Nodes, Graph)

+I have built a StateGraph with 3 agent nodes (Expert 1, 2, 3) connected by edges in a sequential workflow​​.

+Used VerificationState to pass information between the agents (search results, responses, confidence levels)​​.

+2. Prompting

+Each expert has a custom system prompts defining their role, responsibilities, and output format​.

+Expert 1 focuses on giving the detailed answers, Expert 2 focuses on the verification part & at last Expert 3 focuses on conflict resolution​.

+3. Structured Output

+Implemented Pydantic models (ExpertResponse, CarExpert) with with_structured_output() to ensure consistent, parseable responses​.

+4. Tool Calling & Web Search

+Integrated Tavily web search as the tool that agents invoke to retrieve real-time automotive information​.

+Each expert calls the search tool with different queries (initial research vs. verification)​.

+5. RAG-like Behavior

+Agents search the web for automotive documentation, retrieve context, and generate answers based on that retrieved information​.

+6. LangSmith Debugging

+The structured workflow makes it easy to trace which expert made what decision and why​.

+The creativity comes from the multi-agent verification pattern—instead of a single LLM response, three specialized agents collaborate to ensure accuracy and the safety, which is critical part for the car maintenance advice.

+Hence, this is how our project aligns with the concepts of MAT- 496 course.